L-Tricoche/l-tricoche.github.io/_posts/2026-04-16-influence-sociale-curiosite-english.md

 ## A story of “motivating” cakes

-A few days ago, our team gathered around a table for a collective writing session — a “blogathon,” as we called it.
+A few days ago, our team gathered around a table for a collective writing session — a “blogathon,” as we called it [Click here to see other posts from the team](https://developmentalsystems.org/).
 Each of us had to write a post on a research topic related to the team’s focus.
 The goal was to learn or practice writing scientific content in this format.
 Between bites of the small cakes brought by a colleague, I started typing my first lines… a situation that perfectly illustrated, in real conditions, the very topic I wanted to address.

 Why am I writing this article?
 To learn how to write a blog post?
 To share my research?
 To deepen my own understanding of the literature?
 To be part of a team dynamic initiated by our director?
 Because my colleagues were there too, writing, creating a focused and supportive working atmosphere around me?